vitobasso/kubectl-sugar/README.md

-A collection of perl scripts to help me type less kubectl commands.
+A collection of Perl scripts to speed up my day-to-day use of Kubernetes.
+They work by caching resource names so you can type short commands that won’t change after pod restarts or context switches.

 `kctx`
 Shows the current context.